20 Years Of Experience Earning Compensation For Personal Injury And Car Accidents

 Using his expertise, Mr. Bates can look into a subrogation claim so that you don’t pay for any losses that aren’t your fault.

 Contingency Fee Agreement

-Attorneys that work in the area of personal injury typically do not charge an hourly fee, but instead charge a one-third (1/3) (or 33% percent) contingency fee on the settlement or verdict amount.
-If the attorney is not successful in obtaining a settlement or favorable verdict, then you do not owe the attorney any fees.
+Attorneys that work in the area of personal injury typically do not charge an hourly fee but instead charge a one-third (1/3 or 33% percent) contingency fee on the settlement or verdict amount.
+If the attorney is not successful in obtaining a settlement or favorable verdict, you do not owe the attorney any fees.
 The attorney doesn’t get paid unless you get paid.
 (You may, however, be responsible for expenses.)

-Under Ohio law, personal injury legal causes of action have a two (2) year statute of limitations.
-That means, that you must be fully settled and compensated within 2 years from the date of accident, or that a lawsuit was filed before the 2 year statute of limitations expired.
-If not, then you will lose your legal rights forever — meaning you and/or your estate can no longer sue the negligent wrongdoer.
+Under Ohio law, personal injury legal causes of action have a two-year statute of limitations.
+That means that you must be fully settled and compensated within two years from the date of the accident or when a lawsuit was filed before the statute of limitations expires.
+If not, then you will lose your legal rights forever, meaning you/your estate can no longer sue the negligent wrongdoer.